Team-Fuho/resourcepack/readme.md

 ## To production
 Just run `pnpm build` and it should be ready! zip and optimized.

+Anyways we use `webhookd` to trigger the build and force update through pterodactyl api btw.
+Example in our whitespace!

 ## Caveats

 - `default` object size won't bigger than `2` (in decalfile) or `4` in json file